Lemon Cree Non-Profit Society

 With a shared core value of promoting healthy living, Lemon Cree and Life Sports Fitness have collaborated to travel Indigenous youth from Canada to southern Florida for a crosscultural and leadership learning experience.

-This trip will provide Indigenous youth with a unique opportunity to experience and learn about leadership, non-violent communication and healthy lifestyle choices through a wide variety of activities during their stay in Florida.
+This trip will provide Indigenous youth with a unique opportunity to experience and learn about leadership, networking, anti-bullying strategies, cultural diversity and empathy and life-work balance, through a wide variety of activities during their stay in Florida.

-The Lemon Cree Youth Development Program is comprehensive—incorporating culture, wellness & leadership through inspirational and hands on workshops to develop strong career skills—our goal is to shape motivated youth into the workplace and develop future leaders with all the right tools they need to succeed.
+The Youth Leadership Summit is comprehensive—incorporating culture, wellness & leadership through inspirational and hands on workshops to develop strong career skills—our goal is to shape motivated youth into the workplace and develop future leaders with all the right tools they need to succeed.

 - Min 10 /Max 20 Participants for 2018